J-SinwooLee/Azure-SIEM-Honeypot/README.md

 <img src="1.png">

 <b2>
-On the next screen you will click "Create"
+On the next screen you will click "Create".
 </b2>
 <img src="2.png">

 <b2>
-Create a new resource group by clicking "Create new"
+Create a new resource group by clicking "Create new".

-For this instance, I will create a resource group name: FirstProject
+For this instance, I will create a resource group name: FirstProject.
 <img src="3.png">
 </b2>